Robert Francis (poet): Life

-Later work
+Work

+Francis's main poetic mentor was Robert Frost, and indeed Francis's first volume of poems, Stand Here with Me (1936), displays a poetic voice reminiscent of Frost's own in carefully crafted nature poems.
+However, former American poet laureate Richard Wilbur felt that Francis "did not owe a great deal to anybody in the way of influence."

+Francis's second book of poetry, Valhalla and Other Poems, won the 1939 Shelley Memorial Award.

-Francis published very little during the 1940s and 1950s.
-He decided that "for better or worse, I was a poet and there was really nothing else for me to do but go on being a poet.
+Francis published very little during the 1940s and 1950s, because "for better or worse, I was a poet and there was really nothing else for me to do but go on being a poet.
 It was too late to change even if I had wanted to.
 Poetry was my most central, intense and inwardly rewarding experience."
+However, his poems appeared in various poetry anthologies and in journals such as Saturday Review, Transatlantic Review, Virginia Quarterly Review, Yankee, The Lyric, Poetry and The New Yorker.

-In 1960, Francis published The Orb Weaver, which revived his reputation as a poet.
+In 1960, Wesleyan University Press acquired Francis's consent to publish The Orb Weaver, a volume of his poetry dating back to 1945, as well as some new works.

-Francis uses hidden meanings in his poems, which suggest another way that Frost made an impression on Francis's poetry.
-In later volumes, Francis found a voice distinctively his own, relaxed in meter and characterized by puns, word-plays, slant rhymes, and repetitions of key words.
+Francis used hidden meanings in his poems, another influence of Frost's style.
+In later volumes, Francis found a voice distinctively his own, relaxed in meter and characterized by puns, wordplays, slant rhymes and repetitions of key words.
 Aside from one long narrative poem in Frostian blank verse, Francis's poetry consists largely of concise lyrics, somewhat limited in thematic range but intensely crafted and deeply personal.
-Frost would later say that Robert Francis was America's best neglected poet.
-His poems often regard nature, and exhibit a distinct imagistic quality to them in representing the essence of the natural world.
-Also, the poems he wrote about baseball are perennial classics in that they are memorable.
-His autobiography, The Trouble with Francis, was published in 1971 and details his struggle with neglect.
-Francis died July 13, 1987, in Upland, Pennsylvania.
+Francis's poems often contemplated nature and conveyed distinct imagery in representing the essence of the natural world.
+His poems about baseball continue to find favor with American sports fans.

+Francis's autobiography, The Trouble with Francis, was published in 1971 and detailed his struggle with neglect.
+Frost once claimed that Francis was the best neglected American poet.

+Francis died on July 13, 1987 in Upland, Pennsylvania, a week after suffering a fall.
+At the time of his death, Francis was writing a new book of unpublished poems, a bibliography and some prose pieces.

 Awards

 Francis won the Shelley Memorial Award in 1939.

+In 1957, Francis was awarded the Rome Prize by the American Academy of Arts and Letters, which allowed him to live in Rome for one year with other writers and artists.

-In 1984 the Academy of American Poets gave Francis its award for distinguished poetic achievement.
+In 1984, the Academy of American Poets awarded Francis for distinguished poetic achievement.